maxigroezinger/MaskLLM-4V/README.md

 }
 ```

-To perform MaskLLM on other models or prior types, pleae change the `--model` and `--checkpoint` arguments.
+To perform MaskLLM on other models or prior types, please change the `--model` and `--checkpoint` arguments.

 ### 1.2 Dense - ViT